 For much of our cycle tour, we opted for a tent with a large vestibule on one end that could accommodate our bikes, trailer, and bags (I’m not recommending that specific tent here because it failed us in several ways).
 For most trips, the side vestibule doors will suffice just fine.

 If you’re a hot sleeper like I am, then you’ll want a tent with lots of mesh, vents, and openings.
-Dave tends to sleep colder than I do, so we have a tent that allows individual customization for ventilation via the rain fly.
 If I need more air, I simply unzip my rain fly opening.
-If Dave is cold, he zips his up.

 Unless you plan to do some winter camp trips, a 3-season tent is plenty sufficient.
 Three-season tents offer more ventilation, but can also provide insulation in cooler weather, including frost or light snow.